 Light - Compact - Exceptional

-When knowledge became available that Nikon was to release a new Phase Fresnel Super Telephoto my Intel was a bit off - I thought it would be a 600mm PF but instead, Nikon announced the 500mm f/5.6E PF ED VR.
+Nikon rocked the super-telephoto user's world when Nikon announced a new Phase Fresnel Super Telephoto 500mm lens, my initial Intel was a bit off - I thought it would be a 600mm PF, but instead, Nikon announced the 500mm f/5.6E PF ED VR.
 That being said.
 WOW!
-Nikon is stepping up their game with super-prime less than 4K.
-The Nikkor 500mm PF EF f/5.6 opens the gates for those on a moderate budget and looking for a longer prime under 4k, the new lens comes in around $3695.00, I understand it is not exactly cheap but compared to the 500mm f/4 it is a bargain.
+Nikon is stepping up their game with super-prime less than 4$K. The Nikkor 500mm PF EF f/5.6 opens the gates for those on a moderate budget and looking for a longer prime under 4k, the new lens comes in around $3695.00, I understand it is not exactly cheap but compared to the 500mm f/4, it is a bargain.

-After many years of using the older 300mm f/4 lens, I jumped at the new 300 PF lens when it was released and it is awesome - super sharp, compact, and light.
-Enter the new 500mm f/5.6E PF ED VR and this new lens looks to be following the same compact lightweight footsteps as the 300mm.
+After many years of using my older 300mm f/4 lens, I jumped and pre-ordered the new 300 PF lens when it was released, and it is awesome - super sharp, compact, and light.
+Enter the new 500mm f/5.6E PF ED VR, and this new lens looks to be following the same compact, lightweight footsteps as the 300mm.
+You have to use the new 500mm PF lens to appreciate what it brings to the table.

 I feel the Nikon 500mm f/5.6 PF lens is geared to the pro enthusiast who demands a long prime lens but will not or can not shell 10K+ for the opportunity to own the faster 500 f/4 or 600mm for that matter.
 Considering this was announced when the Z series cameras - it shows how much Nikon is in the game for photography and thinking of smaller, lighter gear.